Here we’ll talk about the best methods for detailing your car’s interior.

-Odor problems are pretty easy to take care of with some of the new cleaners on the market.
+Odor problems are easy to take care of with some of the new cleaners on the market.
 If you need something in a hurry, try “Kids & Pets Brand Stain & Odor Remover” by Paramount Chemical Specialties.
-This cleaner, and others like it, use enzymes, a surfactant and denatured alcohol to remove stains and kill odors.
-The enzymes kill odors in their tracks by stopping the organic material from decomposing.
+This cleaner use enzymes, a surfactant and denatured alcohol to remove stains and kill odors.
+The enzymes kill odors by stopping the organic material from decomposing.

 Car Air Conditioner Odors

-Most of us spend 8 to 15 hours a week inside our cars, so it makes sense that we should keep them neat and tidy.
-Yet finding the time to detail the inside of the car is difficult with our busy schedules.
+Most of us spend lots of time inside our cars, so it makes sense to keep them neat and tidy.
 If you take just five minutes each time you wash your car to remove the trash, shake out the mats, and wipe down the dash, console and seats, you can stay on top of this detailing chore.
-Then when it comes time for a full interior detail, the task will not seem quite so daunting.
+Then when it comes time for a full interior detail, the task won’t seem so daunting.